 A budget is a spending plan that is specific to your financial situation.
-Budgets are set based on your income and your expenses.
-Typically, creating a budget consists of documenting how much money you have coming in, where the funds need to be allocated, and where you need to adjust so that you can also save money, too.
+Budgets are set based on your income and expenses.
+Typically, creating a budget consists of documenting how much money you have coming in, where the funds need to be allocated, and where you need to adjust so that you can also save and invest money.
 A clear personal budget helps you organize your money, track your spending, plan for the future, and achieve your financial goals.

 Why should you budget?